course-details-portlet

 Further on evaluation

-Mandatory submission of a draft paper/blog (ca 1000 words) before the seminar, outlining theme and a main line of reasoning.
-It should be within the broad realm of the course theme and something you are currently working on.
-The drafts will be discussed in small groups with tutors on day 2.
+Mandatory submission of a draft paper (aprox.
+1000 words) before the seminar, outlining theme and a main line of reasoning.
+The paper should be within the broad realm of the course theme and address something you are currently working on.
+The drafts will be discussed in small groups with tutors.

 Evaluation, course credits and participation

-Attendance on campus is mandatory.
+Face-to-face attendance all three days is mandatory.
 Submission after the seminar of a final paper (max.
-10 pages) or an academic blog post within the realm of the course content and relating to the course literature.
+10 pages) within the realm of the course content, relating to the course literature and your own interest/project.

 Required previous knowledge

-To be admitted to our PhD courses, you must have completed your master’s degree or equivalent education.
+To be admitted to this PhD course, you must have completed your master’s degree or equivalent education.

 PhD students are prioritized for admission.